-- Aileen McShea Tinney, President & CEO, Keswick - Dr. Nishant Shah, MD, MPH, Chief Medical Officer, Keswick
+• Aileen McShea Tinney, President & CEO, Keswick

-In early 2025, the Wise & Well Center will open a new community-facing cognitive resource and caregiver support space on Keswick's campus in Baltimore City.
+In late Spring 2024, the Wise & Well Center opened a new community-facing cognitive resource and caregiver support space on Keswick's campus in Baltimore City.
 This is in direct response to the Alzheimer Association report in July 2023 that Baltimore City is tied for the highest rate of Alzheimer's Disease of any jurisdiction in the nation, 16.6% of those 65 and older, and Maryland is also the state with the highest prevalence of Alzheimer's in the country at 12.9%.
 This is a place where people of all ages maximize brain health and improve cognitive function.
 The approach is empowering and preventative while offering significant support to those already affected by dementia.
 The goal is to go beyond cognitive assessments at a time of crisis to empower all of us towards maximizing cognitive health.
 What if we took the approach that dementia is a preventable disease?
 The panel of experts will share how Keswick and its partner organizations are creating an ecosystem to strengthen cognitive health in Baltimore through lifestyle management, age friendly supports, education and engagement, skill development and petite retreats.
 The panel speakers will share how Keswick is educating the public on dementia as a preventable disease, offering early screening and intervention, as well as support services and resources.
 There is a place for everyone to learn-for themselves and others.